 Team Sonic Racing Story

-The premise for TSR is a lot more fleshed out than previous entries, although you can expect gameplay to remain the central focus, seeing as this is still a kart-racer.
+The premise for TSR is a lot more fleshed out than previous entries, although seeing that this is still a kart-racer, you can expect gameplay to remain the central focus.

 The game has Sonic and his friends participating in a Grand Prix tournament on Planet Wisp after receiving an invitation from the mysterious Dodon Pa, a raccoon-like creature with a big white mustache.
 Unbeknownst to Sonic and pals is the fact that Dodon Pa is secretly assisting Dr. Eggman in carrying out a sinister plan.
 As players progress through races, they’ll uncover more about Pa and Eggman’s evil scheme and ultimately find a way to thwart their efforts.

 Unlike previous Sonic Racing games, which incorporated characters across Sega’s catalog of games, TSR’s roster will focus on the cast of heroes and villains within the Sonic universe.
 According to the game’s producer, Takashi Iizuka, the goal is to “bring to the Sonic fans a pure, Sonic universe racing game.”
-While there’s still potential for new characters to be added as DLC in the future, for now we can expect this to be a strictly Sonic game.
+While there’s still potential for new characters to be added as DLC in the future, for now, we can expect it to remain a strictly Sonic game.

 Team Sonic Racing Gameplay – What Could Be Changed?

 Sumo Digital has made a lot of big changes for TSR that have us excited.
-Players will be able to choose from a roster of 12 playable characters and compete in four different game modes, with some being available only through online multiplayer, and others that can be played both online or offline with friends or against AI.
+This time around, players will be able to choose from a roster of 12 playable characters and compete in four different game modes, with some being available only through online multiplayer, and others that can be played both online or offline with friends or against AI.

-While racing, players will be able to collect 14 different offensive and defensive items called Wisps, which grant players a temporary power-up that results in some form of boost to their abilities, such as invincibility, increased speed, etc. Many of the Wisps from previous Sonic Racing games will be making a return in addition to some new types we haven’t seen before.
+While racing, players will be able to collect 14 different offensive and defensive items called Wisps, which grant players a temporary power-up to boost their abilities, such as invincibility, increased speed, etc. Many of the Wisps from previous Sonic Racing games will be making a return in addition to some new types we haven’t seen before.

-Players will still collect coins throughout the duration of a race, however unlike previous games, these won’t grant an extra life but rather contribute towards a team’s final score.
+Players will still collect coins during races; however, unlike previous games, these won’t grant an extra life but rather contribute towards a team’s final score.
 If the player’s character is damaged during a race, they will drop all their rings and have a small window to reclaim as many as they can before they disappear.